Magrid0/QR-code-component/README.md

 ### Useful resources

-- [StackOverflow](https://stackoverflow.com/questions/396145/how-can-i-vertically-center-a-div-element-for-all-browsers-using-css#6182661) - This helped me to center the qr code image.
+- [StackOverflow](https://stackoverflow.com/questions/396145/how-can-i-vertically-center-a-div-element-for-all-browsers-using-css#6182661) - This helped me to center the qr code image and the other elements.

 ## Author